turbohz/groove-decoder/README.md

 ## Thanks

-I do not take credit for the actual transcode algorihtm, which I learned from http://lgms.nl/blog-1
+I do not take credit for the actual unscramble algorithm, which I learned from http://lgms.nl/blog-1

 ## License